Maps and Guides

 The Visitor Center is surrounded by paved, accessible trails that lead around lovely Meadow Lake and amid stately, cool trees in the Conifer Collection.
 These trails are perfect for a half-hour to hourlong excursion.

-• The Conifer Walk loops through the Arboretum’s collection of cone-bearing trees and shrubs from all over the world.
+The Conifer Walk loops through the Arboretum’s collection of cone-bearing trees and shrubs from all over the world.
 Because most are evergreen, this is a lovely walk in winter.
-Looping paths allow you to take a ½- or 1-mile walk, and the path connects to the Meadow Lake Trail for an even longer jaunt.
+Looping paths allow you to take a ½- or 1-mile walk, and the path connects to the Meadow Lake Trail for a longer jaunt.

 Sculptures and Art Exhibitions